KUHLwasStolen/E92dashModEnder3Display/README.md

 Again, this may vary depending on the options installed in your car.

 **Update:** To solve the problem with the ESP in the trunk and display in the front, I have come to the conclusion that it is probably best to deviate from the originally planned all-in-one solution.
-I am now pretty sure that I want to have an ESP32 in the trunk of the car attached to the KCAN to collect data.
+I am now sure that I want to have an ESP32 in the trunk of the car attached to the KCAN to collect data.
 Then I want another ESP32 with the LCD on the dash of the car.
 Communication between them is handled via ESP-NOW.
 This solution avoids having to run long wires through the car or having to tap into the KCAN in places where I'm not comfortable.
 Another advantage is that this allows us to expand the network of devices in the car pretty easily.
-I still have to test if this approach is viable, regarding delay, reliability and so on, but from my research it seems promising...
+From my testing during development, this approach has been very reliable and also responsive.
+I have also found similar projects using ESP-NOW, which seems to support my findings.

 #### Relevant information from KCAN
 | CAN-ID | Description | Successful? |